| ![]() | ||||||||||||||||||||

 By default the cache functionality is deactivated.
 It can be activated

-with the "Y" Auto Refresh command.
+"Y" Auto Refresh command.

 If you want to reorganize a index file for example, you can activate